 If you’re able to double the amount of time you spend in Taiwan from a week, you could flesh out what you would’ve done in a week.
 Traveling by train down the west coast, this might include adding an excursion to Sun Moon Lake from Taichung, or stopping in Chiayi (and the nearby tea fields of Alishan) before continuing to Tainan and Kaohsiung.
 If you’re headed east by car, on the other hand, you can expand your 2 weeks in Taiwan to include Yilan the the Qingshui Ciffs, as well as underrated Taitung and stunning Taimali Beach.

 Taiwan Road Trip

 Assuming the thought of driving in Taiwan (REMINDER: you’ll need an International Driving Permit or IDP!) doesn’t intimidate you, having a car for the entirely of your time in Taiwan is the best way to discover the country.
-This is helpful not only on the East Coast; driving to places like Alishan and Sun Moon Lake is a lot easier than going by publish transport.
+This is helpful not only for a Taiwan road trip on the East Coast; driving to places like Alishan and Sun Moon Lake is a lot easier than going by publish transport.
 Moreover, apart from outlying islands like Orchid Island, Green Island and Penghu, having wheels allows you to go anywhere in Taiwan, including stunning Quanhua Temple in Miaoli County.

 Other Things to Do in Taiwan